 NWEA MAP Testing

 What is the NWEA MAP test?
 The MAP test is a common core aligned, computer-based test administered at CPS schools two or three times a year.
-The spring 7th grade percentiles will be the scores that "count" as 1/3 of the Selective Enrollment admissions score.
+The spring 5th and 7th grade percentiles will be the scores that "count" as 1/3 of the Academic Center and Selective Enrollment admissions scores respectively.

 How does the MAP test work?
 Students take the MAP test on a computer.
 One question is presented at a time.
 Once a student submits an answer, they cannot return to the question.
 Each student will have different questions -- as a student answers questions, he or she is presented with additional questions based on how he or she is scoring (i.e. if a student answers a question correctly, the computer will present a harder question next).
 The test is not timed -- students continue until the test "determines" at what level the student is testing.

-How will MAP scores be used for Selective Enrollment High School applications?
-As of now, CPS has said that MAP Math and Reading Comprehension percentiles will replace respecitve percentiles from ISAT in the application rubric.
-So, the MAP percentiles in Math and Reading Comprehension will account for 1/3 of the potential 900 points for applying to Selective Enrollment high schools.
+How will MAP scores be used for Academic Center applications and Selective Enrollment High School applications?
+The MAP percentiles in Math and Reading Comprehension will account for 1/3 of the potential 900 points for applying to Academic Centers or Selective Enrollment High Schools.
+The Math section counts for 150 points and the Reading section counts for 150 points.

 What material is covered during the course?
 The Test Prep Chicago MAP course prepares students for the Math and Reading Comprehension skills required for the MAP test.
 Our materials are aligned to the Illinois standards for the Common Core.